heroku/react-refetch/README.md

 }))(Profile)
 ```

-A more advanced usecase would be to replace the `buildRequest` internal function to, for example, modify headers on the fly based on the URL of the request, or using advanced [`Request`](https://developer.mozilla.org/en-US/docs/Web/API/Request/Request) options:
+A more advanced use case would be to replace the `buildRequest` internal function to, for example, modify headers on the fly based on the URL of the request, or using advanced [`Request`](https://developer.mozilla.org/en-US/docs/Web/API/Request/Request) options:

 ```jsx
 // api-connector.js